PART I: Overview (Updated October 2022)

 And they would’ve gotten away it with, too, if it wasn’t for you meddling Twitter users.

 Thousands of people all over the world are now taking part in a crowdsourced citizen investigation of the Pizza Ring.
 Let’s call these investigators “Pizzagaters.”
 They have linked Pizzagate to alleged child trafficking in Haiti, several murders and suspicious deaths, and even sports injuries.
 Celebrity Pizzagaters include Roseanne Barr, James Woods and Kanye West.

 - A Trump transition team member probably lost his job over a Pizzagate-related Tweet.
-Trump loves his conspiracy theories, but it seems Pizzagate is a line in the sand for him.
+Trump loves his conspiracy theories, but it seems Pizzagate was a line in the sand for him.
 Michael Flynn, Jr. tweeted the following on November 2, 2017:“I want him fired immediately,” Trump reportedly declared.
 And that’s precisely what happened.
-Furthermore, the incident may have helped drive a wedge between Trump and Michael Flynn’s father, White House national security adviser Gen. Michael Flynn.
+Furthermore, the incident may have helped drive a wedge between Trump and Michael Flynn’s father, former White House national security adviser Gen. Michael Flynn.
 We all know how that ended.

 Michael, Jr. is about as sharp as an egg.
 Last year, he used the hashtag #MuslimBan to discuss Trump’s executive order restricting immigration from several Muslim-majority, high-conflict nations.
 The administration obviously wasn’t keen to see this order characterized as a “Muslim ban”, so this time both Flynns deleted their Twitter accounts.